About Greenford

 The Greenford Public Library provides access to public records resources including online databases, historical archives, and government document collections.
 The Mahoning County library system may offer additional resources.
 Contact the library for available databases and research assistance.

-Fingerprinting services for Greenford, Ohio residents are available through the local police department and authorized providers in Mahoning County.
+Fingerprinting services for Greenford, Ohio residents are available through local police (where present) and authorized providers in Mahoning County.
 Services cover background checks, professional licensing, and employment screening.
+Contact local police (where present) or the Mahoning County Sheriff's Office for scheduling and fees.

 To register to vote in Greenford, Ohio, residents can register online through the Ohio Secretary of State's website, by mail, or in person at the Mahoning County elections office.
 Ohio requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the Ohio Secretary of State's voter lookup tool.
 For local municipal elections in Greenford, contact the Mahoning County Clerk's office for schedules and ballot information.